What are blocked milk ducts?

 The frequency of blocked milk ducts varies among mothers.
 Some may never experience it, while others might face recurrent blockages.
 Factors influencing this include breastfeeding technique, breast anatomy, feeding patterns and overall health.
 Implementing a consistent breastfeeding routine, ensuring effective latching, and using tools like Lactamo proactively can help reduce the occurrence of blocked milk ducts.

-• Your baby doesn’t drain your breast completely during a feed (this can happen if a feed is rushed or your baby isn’t attached well).
+- Your baby doesn’t drain your breast completely during a feed (this can happen if a feed is rushed or your baby isn’t attached well).

-• You have pressure or an injury to your breast, such as a tight or ill-fitting bra, pressure from your seatbelt, or sleeping on your stomach.
+- You have pressure or an injury to your breast, such as a tight or ill-fitting bra, pressure from your seatbelt, or sleeping on your stomach.

 Mamas with breastmilk oversupply are more likely to experience blocked milk ducts.

-Maintaining breastfeeding (as you usually would), wearing comfortable and well-fitting clothes and bras that don’t place pressure on your breasts, and looking after yourself are all ways to help keep blocked milk ducts at bay.
+Continuing to breastfeed, wearing comfortable and well-fitting clothes and bras that don’t place pressure on your breasts, and looking after yourself are all ways to help keep blocked milk ducts at bay.
 We know it’s often easier said than done when you’re a mama but try to make sure you’re resting and sleeping when you can, eating well and staying hydrated.

 Mamas surveyed as part of an independent clinical trial on Lactamo carried out by Deakin University and the Western Health Partnership used Lactamo as a preventative tool to help avoid blocked ducts.
 One mama commented “I have used [my Lactamo] more in the last couple of weeks because I had a bit of pain from time to time on both sides, so I wasn’t sure if I had a blockage, so for me, I use it as a preventative and a method of relieving pressure or pain.”

 Following the steps to relieve blocked milk ducts before the problem strikes can help nip potential problems in the bud.
+Lactamo is designed to be proactive in this way.